 Making up one half or our staff’s Middlebury College contingent (along with Operations Coordinator Ricardo Martini), XiAn supervises Beyond Times Square’s operations department, ensuring that everything flows seamlessly between vendors, our guests, and us, and has been doing so wonderfully since 2014.
-XiAn was born in Far Rockaway — a beachside community at the border of Queens and Long Island’s Nassau County — and still calls the neighborhood home.
-She plans to get a dog soon, and looks forward to taking it on walks along the nearby beach.
+XiAn was born in Far Rockaway — a beachside community at the border of Queens and Long Island’s Nassau County — and lives in Washington Heights.

 The lifelong New Yorker lists the Bahamas, Barbados, and Orlando’s Universal Studios (she and her friends gamed the system by visiting after most colleges’ spring breaks; there weren’t any lines for any rides!) among her favorite trips she’s taken, but says that New Zealand was her favorite.
 That said, when she’s not traveling outside of the city, she’s an avid explorer of its less well-known offerings, listing an idyllic, hidden garden at the Church of St. Luke in the Fields (in bustling Greenwich Village) as her favorite secret spot.

 Favorite Trip Experience: going to Universal Studios in Orlando while on a cruise to Florida and the Bahamas.
 We went after everyone else’s Spring Break (I was a junior in college at the time), so there were no lines and we got to ride the coasters multiple times in a row.

 Dream Destination: New Zealand